THE SCIENCE, BELIEF, AND MAGIC

 BEHIND LIVING FOREVER

-Two excellent in-depth reviews
+Two in-depth reviews

 Discover, GQ, Parade, Reader’s Digest, WSJ, The Boston Globe, Toronto Star, Globe and Mail, etx